-It is good for both CPU and GPU based tasks from Blender.
 Blender’s workflow involves multiple hardware components and knowing what each part does will help you configure your system for optimal performance.

-When Blender Is CPU-Intensive
+When Blender Is CPU Intensive?

 Modeling and Animation: Modeling, sculpting, animating are all CPU-bound tasks.
 Mesh/animation/keyframe creation and transformation, any of the CPU based viewport operations are handled by the CPU in Blender.
 Which is where high single-thread performance comes in handy.